 Best Rates For Drivers With No Recent Accidents

 If you’re a responsible driver with a clean crash record, you can expect to be rewarded with very cheap auto insurance in Mississippi.
 If you were found at-fault for a recent crash, you might be able to lower your rates in the future by making an effort to drive safely for several consecutive years.

 Our estimates are based on a 29-year-old motorist who was shopping for auto insurance with 50/100/25 liability coverage limits and the same limits for uninsured motorist coverage.

 Best Rates For Teen Drivers

 Our study used an 18-year-old driver who had a clean record and sought the minimum required coverage in Mississippi.
 Unfortunately, even if a young driver hasn’t been in an accident or cited for a traffic infraction, insurance companies will still see that person as more of a liability due to lack of experience.
-Our Geeks determined that Allstate and Progressive offer the best auto insurance quotes for teenagers in MS.
+Our Geeks determined that Allstate offers the best auto insurance quotes for teenagers in MS.